How to Bulk Enable or Disable WooCommerce Backorders

 • Click on Run search.

-Once you run the search, all the products with the stock status “on backorder” will be displayed in the spreadsheet.
+Once you run the search, all the products with the stock status “on backorder” will be displayed in the spreadsheet, allowing you to run further bulk edits on them.

-Optional – Prepend stock status on product titles
+Optional: Prepend stock status to WooCommerce product titles

-One strategy you can use to give visibility to your customers of the stock status of your products is to add them at the beginning of the title.
+One clever strategy you can use to give upfront visibility to your customers regarding inventory is to add the stock status directly at the beginning of the product title.

 For this, you will need to open the Bulk Edit tool.